Everything you should consider when shopping for a stylish cabin bed for a child's small roomWhat is a cabin bed?

 If you want a desk that will take your child from finger-painting to algebra, look for a timeless, simply designed adult-sized unit.
 Your children may need to use a high stool or a chair topped up with a cushion to use it initially, but they will soon grow into it.

-This one comes with a hole at the back for a cable, which will come in useful once they are ready for a computer.
+This Puzzle Desk comes with a hole at the back for a cable, which will come in useful once they are ready for a computer.
 It also has useful shelves for storing notebooks and stationary.
 Teen desks that can be hidden away

 Even when space is really tight, you may be able to squeeze a drop down desk into your child's room or another space in your home.
 The desk area on the SoBuy, Folding Wooden Wall-Mounted drop-leaf desk shown above from Amazon, can be folded down against the wall when it's not in use.